sandrahoffberg/Wally-visualizations/README.md

 # Visualization of genomic variants in Wally

-Wally outputs a genomic alignment plot of the region specified in the App Panel,
+Wally creates a genomic alignment plot of the region specified in the App Panel,
 pairwise dotplots of a FASTA file or reads extracted from the BAM file can be used to generate a reference-independent dotplot that includes the genomic mapping locations of read segments.